isdampe/BosonEditorExperimental/README.md

 ##Contributing
 Found a bug?
 Great - go ahead and open an issue, with clear instructions on how to re-produce.
 Written a patch?
 Go ahead and send your pull request with clear instructions what and how your patch fixes something.

+###Thanks to
+* Adobe.com - Source sans pro font family
+* @bgrins - For the awesome native sortable js library, https://github.com/bgrins/nativesortable
+* http://ionicons.com/ - For the MIT licensed icons
+* Codemirror.net - For the awesome JS source view library

+> If your name is missing from this list, please let me know.